tangming579/tangs-note/code_learning/skywalking-8-gRPC.md

     }
 }

-// Literal text log, typically requires regex or split mechanism to filter meaningful info. message TextLog {
+message TextLog {
     string text = 1;
 }

-// JSON formatted log.
-The json field represents the string that could be formatted as a JSON object. message JSONLog {
+message JSONLog {
     string json = 1;
 }

-// YAML formatted log.
-The yaml field represents the string that could be formatted as a YAML map. message YAMLLog {
+message YAMLLog {
     string yaml = 1;
 }

-// Logs with trace context, represent agent system has injects context(IDs) into log text. message TraceContext {
+message TraceContext {
-    // [Optional] A string id represents the whole trace. string traceId = 1;
+    string traceId = 1;
-    // [Optional] A unique id represents this segment.
-Other segments could use this id to reference as a child segment. string traceSegmentId = 2;
-    // [Optional] The number id of the span.
-Should be unique in the whole segment.
-    // Starting at 0.
+    string traceSegmentId = 2;
     int32 spanId = 3;
 }